rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/adddevicemap2.png)

-Click on "Enter address" and enter a valid address to position your AP.
+Click on **Enter address** and enter a valid address to position your AP.
+(it can be anything, your company address, home, CL location, you pick ... )

 ![](/images/adddevicemap3.png)